Quarky002/Tribeler/README.md

-# Tribeler
-print ("This is a trial for making a videogame")
+#Tribeler is a trial for making a videogame, so dont expect too much :)